antvis/G6/docs/manual/middle/animation.en.md

 G6 allows user to add animation for the interaction.
 As showin in the figure beow, when the mouse enters the node, the related edges will show the dashed line animation.<br />![交互动画.gif](https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*-90pSrm4hkUAAAAAAAAAAABkARQnAQ)<br />The code for the demo can be found in: <a href='/en/examples/scatter/stateChange' target='_blank'>Animation of State Changing</a>.

 This kind of animation is related to the [State](/en/docs/manual/middle/states/state) of edge.
-Rewrite the function `setState` to response the state changing.
+Override the function `setState` to response the state changing.
 When the mouse enters a node, some state of the related edges are activated.
 The `setState` of the edges activate the animation once it receive the state changing.
 The steps are:

-- Rewrite the `setState` in custom edge, and listen to the state changing in this function;
+- Override the `setState` in custom edge, and listen to the state changing in this function;
 - Listen the `mouseenter` and `mouseleave` of the nodes to activate the state of the related edges.

 The code below is a part of the code in <a href='/en/examples/scatter/stateChange' target='_blank'>Animation of State Changing</a>.
 Please note that we have omit some code to emphasize the code related to the animation.